 We may also need to disclose your information if required by law (for example to government bodies and law enforcement agencies) or if we have your permission to do so.

 We will not sell any information about you or your web browsing activity.

-We may transfer your information to Australia, Belgium, Brazil, China, France, India, Italy, Malaysia, Netherlands, Peru, Romania, Turkey, United Arab Emirates and the USA, by sharing it with our other TPC Leadership offices.
+We may transfer your information to any of the countries where we hold an office.
 We do this by using the European Commission’s model clauses.